KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter3_the_wound_that_becomes_light.md

-# Chapter 3 – The Wound That Becomes Light: A Theodicy for the New Earth
+# The Wound That Becomes Light: A Theodicy for the New Earth

 There is a silence beneath every scream.